GrassLab/osdi/labs/lab1.rst

 3. Set the stack pointer to an appropriate position.

-``required`` Implement the 3 basic steps.
+``required 1`` Implement the 3 basic steps.

-``question`` Is it reasonable to accelerate booting speed by parallel programming during the initialization stage?
+``question 1`` Is it reasonable to accelerate booting speed by parallel programming during the initialization stage?

 Mini UART